History and Constitution

-The State of Georgia and the Board of Regents have made it a legal requirement for each student attending a college or university in the state to pass examinations in the areas of history of the United States and Georgia, and the provisions and principles of the constitutions of the United States and Georgia.
-There are a total of four exams included under the legislative requirements: United States History, Georgia History, United State Constitution, and Georgia Constitution.
+The State of Georgia and the Board of Regents have made it a legal requirement for each student attending a college or university in the state to pass examinations in the areas of history of the United States and Georgia and the provisions and principles of the constitutions of the United States and Georgia.
+There are a total of four exams included under the legislative requirements: United States History, Georgia History, United States Constitution and Georgia Constitution.
 The state of Georgia and the Board of Regents’ requirements pertaining to Constitution and History Exams for graduation with the associate and bachelor degrees are outlined below:

 The requirements may be met by examination or by the successful completion of History 2110 and Political Science 1101.
-If the examinations are passed, students must select additional course(s) from Section 3, Social Science Foundations in Core Area E. (Note: Passing the exemption tests does not generate earned credit hours.)
-Students are strongly encouraged to check with advisor prior to registering for the exemption examinations to determine if program requirements will be fully met if exam(s) are taken and passed.
+If the examinations are passed, students must select additional courses from Section 3, Social Science Foundations in Core Area E. (Note: Passing the tests does not generate earned credit hours.)
+Students are strongly encouraged to check with their advisor prior to registering for examinations to determine if program requirements will be fully met if an exam is taken and passed.

 Registration and Administration Details

 Constitution and history exams are paper-based and are administered in the Counseling and Testing Center at 75 Piedmont Ave, N.E., Suite 200A, Atlanta, GA 30303.
 Your Panther ID is required for admission to take any of the exams.
 Test times are 10 a.m. and 2 p.m. on specified dates.